shlatchz/tower_of_hanoi/README.md

 # Tower of Hanoi

-Implemented in C# with unit tests.
+Implemented with C# and includes unit tests.

 Unit tests require `Moq 4.7.9` NuGet Package, which will be downloaded upon compilation.
 (Click [here](https://www.nuget.org/packages/Moq/4.7.9/) for more info)